Save percentage

 Save percentage (often known by such symbols as SV%, SVS%, SVP, PCT) is a statistic in various goal-scoring sports that track saves as a statistic.

-In ice hockey and lacrosse, it is a statistic that represents the percentage of shots on goal a goaltender stops.
+In ice hockey and lacrosse and association football, it is a statistic that represents the percentage of shots on goal a goaltender stops.
 It is calculated by dividing the number of saves by the total number of shots on goal.

-Although the statistic is called a "percentage", it is often given as a decimal, in the same way as a batting average in baseball.
+Although the statistic is a percentage, it is often given as a decimal in North America, in the same way as a batting average in baseball.
 Thus, .933 means a goaltender saved 93.3 percent of all shots they faced.
-In international ice hockey, a save percentage is expressed as a true percentage, such as 90%.
+In international ice hockey, such as the IIHF World Championships, a save percentage is expressed as a true percentage, such as 90.5%.

-National Hockey League (NHL) goaltenders typically have a save percentage above .900, and National Lacrosse League (NLL) goaltenders typically have a save percentage above .750.